NicoJuicy/LearnML/time_series/time_series_decomposition.md

 - **Non-Systematic:** Components of the time series that cannot be directly modeled.

-A given time series is thought to consist of three systematic components: level, trend, and seasonality plus one non-systematic component called _noise_.
+A given time series is believed to consist of three systematic components: level, trend, and seasonality plus one non-systematic component called _noise_.

 - Level: The average value in the series.